mohammadmehditalib/functionality-test/README.md

 - for adding the product to the database you have to enter all the deatils in textform filed
 - In url form  field add the url 'Assets/sample1.png' it will act as a image for product
 - i am providing the url for this asset because this asset is already added in the project structure
+- if you tap on the tile of products in list view you will be navigated to the screen consisting name of that product.